Save 21% on all Polysleep products with this code: SLEEPF21

-Those who weigh between 130 and 230 pounds and sleep on their backs find the Polysleep only offers fair support.
-These sleepers often prefer a medium firm (6) mattress, and the Polysleep is considered medium (5).
+Those who weigh between 130 and 230 pounds and sleep on their backs find the Polysleep offers alright support.
+These sleepers often prefer a firmer mattress, and the Polysleep is considered medium firmer (6).
 As a result, back sleepers in this weight category are more likely to sink deeply into the mattress.
 This may cause back sleepers to feel less supported, and can lead to spinal misalignment if sleepers sink in too much.

 Back sleepers who weigh more than 230 pounds could also sink in excessively.
 The 10-inch profile of the mattress is less ideal for sleepers who weigh more than 230 pounds, as they are more likely to feel the firm support core beneath the comfort and transition layers.
 They are less likely to benefit from the contouring comfort layer, and pressure could build in the lower back.
 A firm mattress may be more beneficial.

 Stomach Sleepers: The Polysleep is a good fit for stomach sleepers who weigh less than 130 pounds.
 Generally, stomach sleepers need a firm mattress that supports their midsections.
 This keeps pressure off of the lower back by keeping the spine aligned.
 Those who weigh less than 130 pounds are not as likely to sink into the Polysleep when sleeping on their stomachs.
 The foam layers properly support their abdomens and hips while cushioning their chests and shoulders.